 Key Advantage

-"Native CSS variables allow for zero-runtime theme switching.
-You can now change your entire brand identity by simply updating a --color-brand variable on the root element, something that previously required complex CSS-in-JS or build-time logic."
+"Native CSS variables let you handle theme switching on the fly.
+You can change your entire brand identity by simply updating a single --color-brand variable on the root element, which makes modern dynamic scaling incredibly smooth."

 Step 1: Defining the Token Foundations

-A design system is only as strong as its smallest units: Design Tokens.
-Before writing a single utility class, you must define your primitive values.
-In v4, we define these inside the @theme block.
+A design system is only as strong as its smallest foundations.
+Before styling a single component, you need to map out your primitive tokens.
+In v4, we write these directly in the @theme block.

 1.1 Color Systems (The OKLCH Advantage)

-For modern design systems, we strongly recommend moving away from Hex and HSL in favor of OKLCH.
-Why?
-Because HSL is not perceptually uniform.
-A yellow and a blue with the same 50% lightness value look completely different in terms of actual brightness.
-OKLCH fixes this, ensuring that your color scales feel balanced across the entire spectrum.
+For modern projects, I highly recommend moving away from Hex or HSL in favor of OKLCH.
+The main issue with HSL is that it isn't perceptually uniform.
+A bright yellow and a dark blue with the exact same 50% lightness value look completely different to the human eye.
+OKLCH fixes this, ensuring your color shades progress naturally in brightness.

 @theme {